Elizabeth Shaw1

 M, #20515, b. after 1600, d. circa 7 November 1652

 Ludovic Lindsay, 16th Earl of Crawford was born after 1600.
-He was the son of Henry Lindsay, 13th Earl of Crawford and Elizabeth Shaw.1 He married Lady Margaret Graham, daughter of William Graham, 7th Earl of Menteith and Agnes Gray, before 5 October 1643.1 He died circa 7 November 1652 at The Hague, The Netherlands, without legitimate issue.2
+He was the son of Henry Lindsay, 13th Earl of Crawford and Elizabeth Shaw.1 He married Lady Margaret Graham, daughter of William Graham, 7th Earl of Menteith and Agnes Gray, before 5 October 1643.1 He died circa 7 November 1652 at The Hague, The NetherlandsG, without legitimate issue.2

-Ludovic Lindsay, 16th Earl of Crawford also went by the nick-name of 'the Loyal Earl'.1 He succeeded to the title of 16th Earl of Crawford [S., 1398] in 1639.1 He gained the rank of officer before 1640 in the service of the Spanish Army.1 He was chief contriver of 'the Incident', aided by Montrose, where the leading Covenanters where to be captured.
-The plot was discovered, and he was imprisoned.1 On 15 January 1641/42 he had to surrender the Earldom to the Crawford, and was regranted it with a new succession to (1) his heirs male (2) the Earl of Lindsay and his heirs male (3) his heirs male collateral.1 He fought in the Battle of Edgehill on 23 October 1642.1 He fought in the Battle of Lansdowne on 5 July 1643.1 He fought in the Battle of Newbury on 20 September 1643.1 He fought in the Battle of Marston Moor on 2 July 1644, where he was defeated.1 On 26 July 1644 a sentence of forfeiture was pronounced against him, with the Earldom of Crawford propelled to the Earl of Lindsay.1 In October 1644 at Newcastle, England, he was taken prisoner, carried to Edinburgh, and condemned to death.1 In August 1645 he was released.1 In August 1646 he escaped to Spain.1
+Ludovic Lindsay, 16th Earl of Crawford also went by the nick-name of 'the Loyal Earl'.1 He succeeded as the 16th Earl of Crawford [S., 1398] in 1639.1 He gained the rank of officer before 1640 in the Spanish Army.1 He was chief contriver of 'the Incident', aided by Montrose, where the leading Covenanters where to be captured.
+The plot was discovered, and he was imprisoned.1 On 15 January 1641/42 he had to surrender the Earldom to the Crawford, and was regranted it with a new succession to (1) his heirs male (2) the Earl of Lindsay and his heirs male (3) his heirs male collateral.1 He fought in the Battle of Edgehill on 23 October 1642.1 He fought in the Battle of Lansdowne on 5 July 1643.1 He fought in the Battle of Newbury on 20 September 1643.1 He fought in the Battle of Marston Moor on 2 July 1644, where he was defeated.1 On 26 July 1644 a sentence of forfeiture was pronounced against him, with the Earldom of Crawford propelled to the Earl of Lindsay.1 In October 1644 at Newcastle-upon-Tyne, Northumberland, EnglandG, he was taken prisoner, carried to Edinburgh, and condemned to death.1 In August 1645 he was released.1 In August 1646 he escaped to Spain.1

 Citations